NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsG.clean.rst

 ====

 - There doesn't appear to be an entry for GE$ in this file.
 But it is referenced as a link in GT$.
+- GET_BYTE% and GET_BYTE have the same URL.

 GCD
 ===